Phone: 503-823-PLAY (7529)

 Q. Does the Parks Replacement Bond increase today’s tax rate?

 A. No. It replaces an expiring bond originally passed by voters in 1994 for park improvements.
 The bond measure has passed (November 4, 2014) and there would be no increase in parks property tax rates from what they are today - estimated at $0.0877 per $1,000 of assessed value.
-If the measure does not pass, property taxes for a household with a median assessed value of about $152,890 could decrease by approximately $1.09/month.
+Parks property taxes for a household with a median assessed value of about $152,890 are approximately $1.09/month.

 Q. Where will the money be spent?

 A. Funds are for urgent repairs and other capital costs, not park operations.
-The measure would authorize up to $68 million in general obligation bonds to make repairs and improvements and prevent more closures like we’ve seen at Couch playground and the Maple Trail in Forest Park.
+The measure authorizes up to $68 million in general obligation bonds to make repairs and improvements and prevent more closures like we’ve seen at Couch playground and the Maple Trail in Forest Park.
 The bond will be subject to an oversight committee, annual reports, and audits.